xoascf/SuRun/SuRun/ReadMe.txt

 "SuRun [options] [<program>]" to start <program> as Administrator.

 options:
-  /QUIET              do not display an messages /RUNAS <program>    start <program> as different user /RESTORE <file>     restore "SuRun Settings" from <file>
+  /BACKUP <file>      backup "SuRun Settings" to <file>
-  /SETUP              start "SuRun Settings"
+  /INSTALL            Install SuRun unattended /INSTALL <file>     Install SuRun unattended and do "SuRun /RESTORE <file>" /QUIET              do not display an messages /RESTORE <file>     restore "SuRun Settings" from <file>
-  /INSTALL            Install SuRun unattended /INSTALL <file>     Install SuRun unattended and do "SuRun /RESTORE <file>" /UNINSTALL          remove SuRun from the system
+  /RUNAS <program>    start <program> as different user /SETUP              start "SuRun Settings" /UNINSTALL          remove SuRun from the system

 Below are some SuRun command lines for common Windows tasks: